muhammadalsattar/Hangman/README.md

 # Hangman

 Hangman is a puzzle game.
-I've created this app as part of **The Modern JavaScript Bootcamp** course.
+I've created this app as part of **The Modern JavaScript Bootcamp** course by Andrew Mead.

 After cloning the repository, run these commands:
 - npm i